PaddlePaddle/CINN/README.md

 ### Reference the API usage
 Read the code in the tests

-For python API, reference the code inside `python/tests`.
+For Python API, reference the code inside `python/tests`.

 The C++ API locates in `cinn/*/*_test.cc`, the high level API locates in `hlir/frontend`, the lower level API is in `cinn/cinn.h`.